 Where to Stay

-Luxury: Glenegedale House—we enjoyed a short but sweet stay at the Glenegedale House with Emma and Graeme.
+The Glenegedale House feels quite luxurious.
+We enjoyed a short but sweet stay at the Glenegedale House with Emma and Graeme.

 Is there a more lovely couple in all of Scotland than Emma and Graeme?
 Doubt it.
 The location is perfect and the hospitality is simply wonderful.